 Even for research-centric projects, there should still be a tie-in to users and/or tool developers.
 Consider how you see your project advancing work in these communities.
 Outputs that are strictly academic in nature are generally not sufficient.

 We accept applications for the ICFP on an annual basis, typically in late winter/early spring.
-For example, the 2023 ICFP application window opened on January 9, 2023, with a final deadline of February 20, 2023.
+The 2024 application opens on January 8, 2024 and closes on February 9, 2024.

 - 1.Application Submission and Review: After the deadline for ICFP’s annual application window passes, we review each application received, assigning two OTF team members to individually review it.
 During this phase, we may reach out to ask some clarifying questions about your application.